codetaming/codetaming.github.io/resources/continuous-delivery.md

 status: published
 ---

 {% include video.md video-title="Architecting for Continuous Delivery" video-id="Lx9ssegE6FA" video-description="DevOps and Continuous Delivery represent a new paradigm for IT service delivery that promises higher quality and stability as well as faster time-to-market.
 However deploying this new paradigm requires changes to both organizational culture and architecture.
-In this talk, Jez will present the architectural principles and patterns that enable continuous delivery at internet scale, and discuss how to incrementally evolve existing systems in order to deploy them." video-speaker-twitter="@jezhumble" video-speaker="Jez Humble" %}
+In this talk, Jez will present the architectural principles and patterns that enable continuous delivery at internet scale, and discuss how to incrementally evolve existing systems in order to deploy them." video-speaker-twitter="jezhumble" video-speaker="Jez Humble" %}

+### Speaker
+{% include twitter-person.html twitter-id="@jezhumble" %}

 ###Slides
 https://confengine.com/agile-india-2016/proposal/1958/architecting-for-continuous-delivery